sama1mansn/greenfield-docs/docs/guide/storage-provider/services/spdb.md

 ## JobContext

-JobContext records the context of uploading an payload data, it contains two tables: JobTable and ObjectTable.
+JobContext records the context of uploading a payload data, it contains two tables: JobTable and ObjectTable.

 `Job` interface as follows: